 How do I cover a snake hole in my yard?

-Snake holes found in the open can be filled back in with dirt, however covering the snake holes with wiring, netting, or burlap will prevent the snake(s) from returning to nests under a structure or porch.
-Remember to analyze the area for snakes first, and use caution when placing the coverings over the snake hole.
+Snake holes found in the grass can be filled back in with dirt.
+However, covering the snake holes with wiring, netting, or burlap is more effective as it will prevent the snakes from returning to nests under a structure or porch.
+Remember to analyze the area for snakes first and use caution when placing the coverings over the snake hole.

 However, if you feel uneasy covering snake holes yourself or can’t seem to get a handle on your snake problem, Varment Guard is here to help.
 Our expert snake removal technicians can quickly and safely get rid of snakes all while preventing them from coming back!